 How do you know which to choose?
 Read our review of LendKey student loans to find out if they’re the right match for your federal or private student loan refinance.

-The financial services industry can be confusing.
+The financial services and student loan industry can be confusing.
 Here are a few fast facts about LendKey that go beyond the bill:

-- LendKey works with nonprofit credit unions and community banks to bring their low rates to customers online.
+- LendKey reviews and works mostly with nonprofit credit unions and community banks to bring their low rates to customers online.

-- LendKey has been in business since 2009 an has helped 76,000 customers in that time.
+- LendKey has been in business since 2009 and has helped 76,000 customers in that time.

 - They have offices in New York City and Cincinnati, Ohio.

 LendKey has a unique model.
 They help small credit unions and community banks, which lack the marketing budgets of bigger institutions, connect with potential customers.
 This means that depending on your qualifications, such as location and credit score, you may have the opportunity to choose from multiple LendKey lenders.
 Read on to find out what we like about LendKey and where we think they could improve.

 - No origination fee

 - No penalty if you pay off early